znes/angus-scenarios/README.md

 # Model assumptions

+The Model is based on the NEP2030.

 ## Demand

-* Demand profiles are calculated from the OPSD dataset of the ENTSOE timeseries for the selected weather year
+* Demand profiles are calculated from the OPSD dataset of the ENTSOE timeseries for the selected weather year (2012)
+* German demand is based on the NEP2030 scenarios (A2030, B2030, C2030)
-* The amount of Demand per country is based on TYNDP2016 Scenario for 2030 and on the E-eHighway2050 demand for the year 2050.
+* The amount of demand of the neigbouring countries is based on the TYNDP2016 scenario for 2030 'Sustainable Transition'

 ## Conventional generation

-* Generation capacities are selected for the vision 1,2,3,4 of the TYNDP2016 per country.
+* Generation capacities are based on for the Vision 4 of the TYNDP2016 for neigbouring countries
+* German generation is derived from the NEP2030 scenarios
-* Efficiencies are based on own assumptions
+* Efficiencies are based on own assumptions for non-german countries.
+For germany the OPSD powerplant register is used to calculate efficiencies for the conventional powerplants in 2030
+* Costs are based on the TYNDP cost assumptions
-* `Others-non-res` are modelled with marginal costs of set to zero.
+* `Others-non-res` are modelled with marginal costs of set to zero and with max. fulloadhours of 2000h
+* Waste is modelled with maximum of 2500h max. fulloadhours

 ## Renewables